Rochester, New York: Rails and mass transit

+Local bus service in Rochester and its county suburbs is provided by the Rochester-Genesee Regional Transportation Authority (RGRTA) via its Regional Transit Service (RTS) subsidiary.
+RTS also provides suburban service outside the immediate Rochester area and runs smaller transportation systems in outlying counties, such as WATS (Wayne Area Transportation System).
+All RTS routes are based out of the RTS Transit Center on Mortimer Street.
+Rochester has intercity and transcontinental bus service via Greyhound and Trailways.

 Rail service to Rochester is provided by the Louise M. Slaughter Rochester Station, served by Amtrak's Empire Service between New York City and Niagara Falls, the Maple Leaf between New York City and Toronto, and the Lake Shore Limited between New York City/Boston and Chicago.
 Prior to 1965, Rochester had a smaller station reminiscent of New York City's "Grand Central Terminal".
-It was among Claude Fayette Bragdon's best works in Rochester, New York.
-The current station is modeled after Bragdon's work and named in honor of former longtime congresswomen Louise Slaughter.
+It was among Claude Fayette Bragdon's best works in Rochester.
+The current station is modeled after Bragdon's work and named in honor of former longtime congresswoman Louise Slaughter.

 Rochester used to be a major stop on several railroad lines.
-It was served by the New York Central Railroad which served Chicago and Buffalo to the west and Albany and New York City to the east and southeast.
+The New York Central Railroad provided service to Chicago and Buffalo to the west and Albany and New York City to the east and southeast.
 The Buffalo, Rochester and Pittsburgh Railway (absorbed by the Baltimore and Ohio Railroad) served Buffalo and Pittsburgh until 1955.
 A rail route to Salamanca in southern New York State afforded connections in Salamanca to southwestern and southeastern New York State.
-The last long-distance train in a southern direction was the Northern Express/Southern Express that went to Harrisburg, Pennsylvania, via Canandaigua, Elmira and Williamsport; service ended in 1971.
-Also serving Rochester was the Erie Railroad and Lehigh Valley Railroad.
+The last long-distance train was the Northern Express/Southern Express, operated by the Pennsylvania Railroad on the Genesee Valley Canal Railroad, that went to Harrisburg, Pennsylvania via Canandaigua, Elmira and Williamsport; service ended in 1971.
+Also serving Rochester were the Erie Railroad and Lehigh Valley Railroad.

-Amtrak (passenger) and freight lines provide rail service to Rochester.
-Rochester has intercity and transcontinental bus service via Greyhound and Trailways.

-Local bus service in Rochester and its county suburbs is provided by the Rochester-Genesee Regional Transportation Authority (RGRTA) via its Regional Transit Service (RTS) subsidiary.
-RTS also provides suburban service outside the immediate Rochester area and runs smaller transportation systems in outlying counties, such as WATS (Wayne Area Transportation System).
-All RTS routes are based out of the RTS Transit Center on Mortimer Street.

-From 1927 to 1957, Rochester had a light rail underground transit system called the Rochester Subway.
-It was the smallest city in the world to have one.
-The subway, which was operated by the Rochester Transit Corporation, was shut down in 1956.
-The eastern half of the subway past Court Street became the Eastern Expressway with the western end of the open cut being filled in 1976.
+From 1927 to 1956, Rochester had a light rail underground transit system called the Rochester subway, which was first operated by New York State Railways and later by the Rochester Transit Corporation.
+Rochester was the smallest city in the world to have such a system.
+After the subway was shut down in 1956, the eastern half of the subway past Court Street became the Eastern Expressway, and the western end of the open cut was filled in 1976.
 The tunnel was last used for freight service by Gannett Company to bring paper to the printing presses for the Democrat and Chronicle in 1997.
-Over the years there have been privately sponsored proposals put forth that encourage the region to support a new system, possibly using some of the old tunnel.
-One includes converting the Broad Street bridge tunnel—the former canal aqueduct—into an enhanced pedestrian corridor, which would also include a Rochester Transportation Museum, and a tram system.
+In the years since, the tunnel has become a hub for graffiti artists.
+Several proposals have been made to completely fill the remaining tunnel, redevelop the underground space, or convert the bridge to a pedestrian crossing.
+Portions have been filled in at the western end and the eastern end for new above-ground development.
+The Broad Street aqueduct, which contains part of the tunnel, was added to the National Register of Historic Places in 1976.